 Spreetail manages user permissions and authorizes every service request with Aserto

-5% of the cost of building / maintaining an in-house system
+20x cost reduction over building / maintaining an in-house system

 Better security posture via policy change & decision log audit trail